jkzing/vscode-redux-devtools/README.md

 Redux Devtools contributes the following settings:

-> Note that these settings are used when launching the devtool
+> Note that these settings are used when launching the devtool.
 > You can also set those configurations manually by click `settings` in the top of the devtool. (after it is launched)

 * `reduxdev.hostname`: The hostname your remotedev server started on.